Eric Johnson (actor)

-Eric Johann Johnson (born August 7, 1979) is a Canadian actor known for playing Flash Gordon on the eponymous 2007–2008 television series, Whitney Fordman on the superhero series Smallville, Detective Luke Callaghan on the police drama Rookie Blue, and Jack Hyde in the Fifty Shades film series.
-Since 2022, he has played a misogynist corrupt sheriff in the HBO Max horror series Pretty Little Liars: Original Sin.
+Eric Johann Johnson (born August 7, 1979) is a Canadian actor.
+He is known for playing Flash Gordon on the eponymous 2007–2008 television series, Whitney Fordman on the superhero series Smallville, Detective Luke Callaghan on the police drama Rookie Blue, and Jack Hyde in the Fifty Shades film series.
+In 2022, he played a misogynist corrupt sheriff in the HBO Max horror series Pretty Little Liars: Original Sin.

 Career

 Johnson began his career acting at the age of nine, when his parents enrolled him in Stage Polaris, a theater company in Edmonton.
 Johnson played the younger version of Brad Pitt's character in 1994 film Legends of the Fall.
 In Canada, Johnson was the lead in an award-winning film titled Scorn.
 His break-out role came in 2001, as football jock and Clark Kent rival Whitney Fordman in Smallville.